rsafier/Turnbase/README.md

 - **Current Phase**: Phase 4 - Engine Enhancements and Polish
 - **Next Steps**:
-  1. Optimize performance by batching SignalR message updates and ensuring asynchronous operations for I/O tasks.
+  1. Test the performance optimizations for SignalR message batching and asynchronous operations.
   2. Begin Phase 5 by documenting public interfaces, hub methods, and providing game rules and setup instructions.
-- **Updates**: Error handling and logging have been fully implemented across game logic and hub components using try-catch blocks and `ILogger`.
+- **Updates**: Performance optimization has been completed with SignalR message batching and asynchronous operations for I/O tasks.
+Error handling and logging are fully implemented across game logic and hub components using try-catch blocks and `ILogger`.
 All tests are passing with warnings related to test output verbosity.
-The project continues in Phase 4, focusing on performance optimization before moving to documentation and deployment in Phase 5.
+The project continues in Phase 4, focusing on testing the optimizations before moving to documentation and deployment in Phase 5.

 ## Conclusion